honeybadger-io/honeybadger-node/README.md

 When an uncaught exception occurs, Honeybadger will POST the relevant data to the Honeybadger service, and we'll alert you to the problem.

-This library is intended to be is small and lightweight.
-It depends on the `stack-trace` module.

 ## Getting Started

 In this section, we'll cover the basics.
 More advanced installations are covered later.